First 5 LA Early Childhood Policy Advocacy Fund (EC PAF)

 Are grantees of the Reimagining Systems Fund eligible to apply for COFF awards?

 No, Reimagining Systems Fund (RSF) grantee organizations are not eligible to apply for COFF awards.
-However, community members collaborating with RSF grantees are eligible to apply.
+However, we encourage RSF grantees to share information about this grant opportunity with groups you are collaborating with, as field-building is an important priority for ECPAF.

 Are current and/or previous grantees of other First 5 LA initiatives eligible to be considered for COFF awards?